ojosproject/website/news/2024/09-20-road-to-iris.md

 documentation and support when it comes to Electron.
 I feel like Tauri's documentation has many areas of improvement, and I certainly didn't help the case with transitioning us to the soon-to-be-released Tauri v2.
-I am, however, really excited to see the future of Tauri as I believe is a very promising toolkit.
-With more people working on programs with Tauri, documentation will get better, and therefore finding solutions and support online will become better.
+I am, however, really excited to see the future of Tauri as I believe it's a very promising toolkit.
+With more people building programs with Tauri, documentation will get better, and therefore finding solutions and support online will become better.